 Are you bready* for a change?

-Toast is looking for a Senior Software Engineer to take responsibility for building new, innovative FinTech capabilities.
+Toast is looking for a Senior Software Engineer to build new FinTech capabilities.
 As well as providing a cutting edge point of sale system for restaurants, Toast also processes billions of dollars of payments, and offers best-in-class financial service solutions to our customers.
 As we build new solutions to meet the needs of our customers, we are also focused on optimising for extensibility, resilience and scalability, using continuous delivery tools & methodology.
 We need your help to improve our platform and add the next generation of products.